A Jedi's Fight - A Star Wars Fan Fiction Story

 "A moisture farm, never heard of it.
 You must tell us all about later.
 It's always nice to hear how life is on other planets."
 A third speaker said.

-"You have to hide that lightsaber, master Skywalker," Rumell said, "The moment someone sees that weapon they know you're a Jedi Knight, no matter your disguise."
+"You have to hide that lightsaber, master Skywalker," Wolinn warned Luke, "The moment someone sees that weapon they know you're a Jedi Knight, no matter your disguise."

-"We gave him a boring job, master Skywalker," one of the other men said, "He is preparing the ropes we need to lower ourselves in the shaft.
-He is working on it in the corner."
+"We gave him, or should I say her, a boring job, master Skywalker," one of the other men said, "She is preparing the ropes we need to make new extra rope ladders when we're descending to our working spot on the broad ledger on the other side of the ridge.
+She is working on it outside under this building ."

-The man pointed to a dark corner of the main cave.
-Luke followed the indicated direction and found Toallin's daughter struggling with an enormous pile of heavy rope.
+Luke left the community building and found Toallin's daughter struggling with an enormous pile of heavy rope.
 Luke heard the harvesters laugh.

 The girl looked up unhappily.
 For a moment Luke sat down next to Chati and watched her doing the job she had been given.